CarlaBuongiorno/MilestoneProject1/README.md

 - [Using the Bootstrap 4 Grid | BOOTSTRAP 4 TUTORIAL](https://www.youtube.com/watch?v=qmPmwdshCMw) YouTube video tutorial for better Bootsrap Grid and responsive understanding.

 ## 10. Acknowledgements

-- I received inspiration for this project from X
+- I would like to thank the staff and students of __Code Institute__ and the Code Institute __Slack Community__ for their helpfulness when needed.
+- I would like to thank my mentor __Medale Oluwafemi__ for his constructive feedback, support, and guidance.
+- Inspiration for this project was from my mother's love for baking desserts and with hopes that she will turn her passion into a business.